TheM1ddleM1n/WaddleClient/README.md

 1. Refresh the page (Ctrl+R)
 2. Check if the crosshair is behind other UI elements
 3. Verify Miniblox game has loaded fully
-4. Try changing the hue slider to see if it updates
+4. The crosshair is always enabled - no toggle needed

-**Note:** Crosshair is always enabled and permanent - no toggle needed!
+**Note:** Crosshair is permanently cyan for consistent aim reference!

 ### Settings Not Saving